couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

    throughput of your disk.

-For more information on compaction, see [Database and View Compaction](couchbase-manual-ready.html#couchbase-admin-tasks-compaction).
-For information on how auto-compaction operates, see [Auto-Compaction Configuration](couchbase-manual-ready.html#couchbase-admin-tasks-compaction-autocompaction).
+For more information on compaction, see [Database and View Compaction](#couchbase-admin-tasks-compaction).
+For information on how auto-compaction operates, see [Auto-Compaction Configuration](#couchbase-admin-tasks-compaction-autocompaction).

 <a id="couchbase-admin-web-console-settings-samplebuckets"></a>